Iwakura Tomomi: As court noble

 As with most other courtiers in Kyoto, Iwakura opposed the Tokugawa shogunate's plans to end Japan's national isolation policy and to open Japan to foreign countries.
 When Hotta Masayoshi, a high ranking official of the Tokugawa government came to Kyoto to obtain imperial permission to sign the Treaty of Amity and Commerce (United States–Japan) in 1858, Iwakura was among 88 courtiers who opposed the treaty and attempted to hinder negotiations between the court and the shogunate.

-Kujō Hisatada, the Kanpaku, or chief minister to the emperor, supported the shogunate's decision to sign the treaty.
-In order to prevent the signing, the 88 courtiers forced an audience with the Kanpaku.
-The Kanpaku acquiesced.
+Kujō Hisatada, the Kampaku, or chief minister to the emperor, supported the shogunate's decision to sign the treaty.
+In order to prevent the signing, the 88 courtiers forced an audience with the Kampaku.
+The Kampaku acquiesced.
 This incident is called the demonstration of 88 retainers of the Imperial court.
 Following this incident, Iwakura published his opinion, expressing his concern that before any treaty could be signed, Japan needed to learn about the situation and customs of foreign countries.
 In 1858, Ii Naosuke took power over the shogunate as Tairō in a bid to squander the political aspirations of the Mito Tokugawa faction.
 He signed the Treaty of Amity and Commerce without asking Emperor Kōmei, angering the emperor, and souring relations between the shogunate and the court.

 Ii Naosuke was assassinated in 1860.
 His rule had lasted only 20 months and served to alienate not only the imperial court, but a number of key figures whose cooperation was essential to maintaining the Tokugawa system of governance.
 His death necessitated rapprochement between the court and the shogunate, giving form to the Kōbu gattai movement.
 Following Ii's assassination, two Senior Councilors, Andō Nobumasa and Kuze Hirochika, came to power within the shogunate, determined to reach conciliation with the court.
 Conciliation was to be achieved through the marriage of the Shōgun Tokugawa Iemochi and Princess Kazu-no-Miya Chikako, the younger half sister of the Emperor Kōmei.
-The idea for this arrangement had originated with the Kanpaku, Kujō Hisatada in 1858 and was heavily negotiated until it was formally proposed to the imperial court by Kujō on 19 June, 1860.
+The idea for this arrangement had originated with the Kanpaku, Kujō Hisatada in 1858 and was heavily negotiated until it was formally proposed to the imperial court by Kujō on 19 June 1860.

 Emperor Kōmei was opposed to this request as Kazunomiya was already engaged to Prince Arisugawa Taruhito.
 However, engagement presents had not yet been exchanged, and, the shogunate argued, the court could easily request that the prince rescind his claim.
-Presented with this suggestion on 21 July, 1860, the emperor called on Iwakura as a confidant and requested his opinion.
+Presented with this suggestion on 21 July 1860, the emperor called on Iwakura as a confidant and requested his opinion.
 Iwakura suggested that the emperor allow the marriage with the condition that the shogunate take steps to rescind all treaties with foreign powers, thereby recognizing the dominance of the court in diplomatic affairs.